-In accordance with the Canadian Institute of Actuaries' Standard of Practice, we have estimated the incremental cost of the hypothetical wind-up liability as at December 31, 2023.
-This is the expected aggregate change in hypothetical wind-up liability between December 31, 2023 and December 31, 2024.
+In accordance with the Canadian Institute of Actuaries' (CIA's) Standards of Practice, we have estimated the incremental cost of the hypothetical wind-up liability as at December 31, 2024.
+This is the expected aggregate change in hypothetical wind-up liability between December 31, 2024 and December 31, 2025.
 The incremental cost is the present value, at the valuation date, of the expected aggregate change in the hypothetical wind-up or solvency liability between the valuation date and the next valuation date.
 It also reflects expected benefit payments between the valuation date and the next valuation date.